HanL233/BEMAD/README.md

 # BEMAD
 A tool to predict whether a pulmonary nodule is benign or malignant according to blood cfDNA data.

-## compile the tool and prepare data
+## Compile the tool and prepare data

 compile the tool